Parent Partnership Handbook

 Loving & Learning together as Jesus taught us

 We at St Catherine’s feel passionately that parents and the school should work in partnership together to ensure the best education for our children.
 The Parent Partnership Group is an opportunity for parents and staff to work together to assist the school in developing practices and processes to enhance a positive and productive school experience.
 We want all our children to benefit from this positive partnership.

 The Class parent Representative (CPR)

 The Class parent Representative (CPR) is a valued member of our school community and the time and commitment each rep is prepared to give is very much appreciated.
-Each class will have one parent rep – two reps in each year group (three reps in Yr 4) to share the role.
+Each class will have one parent rep – two reps in each year group to share the role.
 However one representative from each year group is necessary for each meeting.
 We expect up to 8 parents only for each meeting so that items on the agenda can be discussed in one hour.

 Tasks and Roles of a Class Parent Representative